-Advanced security – Good colocation facilities have advanced security features.
-Physical security should include 24-hour electronic monitoring and onsite staff, locked cages for customer equipment and access controlled by two-factor authentication, such as an ID card and PIN or biometric scan.
+Good colocation data centers have advanced security features.
+Physical security should include 24-hour electronic monitoring with onsite staff, locked cages for customer equipment, and access controlled by two-factor authentication.
 Two security standards that providers should meet are:

 - The Center for Internet Security best practices on privacy and security.

 - ISO 27001 — Information Security Management System (ISMS) for managing sensitive company information.